Gerry Hutch: Political candidacy

 In 2024, Hutch confirmed that he would run in the Dublin Central constituency at the 2024 Irish general election as an independent candidate.
-He secured 3,098 first preference votes but, with 5,321 votes on the 11th count after transfers, failed to be elected by 781 votes.
+He secured 3,098 first preference votes but, with 5,321 votes on the eleventh count after transfers, failed to be elected by 781 votes.
+In November 2025, following the resignation of Paschal Donohoe as a TD for the constituency, Hutch confirmed his plans to run in the 2026 by-election.
+He secured 2,817 first preference votes; however was eliminated on the seventh count.

-Film and television
+In popular media

 Hutch is depicted in the film Veronica Guerin, played by Alan Devine.
 It is based on the life of the late Irish journalist Veronica Guerin who had interviewed him.

 Hutch appeared on RTÉ's Prime Time programme in March 2008 where he was interviewed about his life and criminal career.
 Hutch denied any criminal activity, since his last prison sentence, other than tax evasion.

 Hutch was the subject of investigation in the Irish TV3 channel's television series, Dirty Money.
 Episode 5, which aired March 2008 was solely devoted to the assets seized by the CAB from Hutch and the threat to seize assets from his family.

+In 2024, Rex Ryan brought a one-man play about Hutch, titled The Monk, to the Ambassador Theatre in Dublin.
+Hutch himself appeared on-stage during the play's 2026 re-run.

 Personal life

-Hutch married Patricia Fowler in 1987, and in 1995, the couple moved from Dublin city to Clontarf, where he lives to this day.
+Hutch married Patricia Fowler in 1987, and in 1995, the couple moved from Dublin city to Clontarf.
 They have five children.
 During the 1990s, Hutch bought a number of properties in the city, converting some into rented accommodation for the Eastern Health Board.

 In 1998 he was a founding member of the Corinthians Boxing Club in Dublin and has served as treasurer for the club.
 The club has a full gym and a boxing ring.
 The latter was donated by film director Jim Sheridan after making the film The Boxer.

 After the CAB settlement in 1999, Hutch applied for and was granted a taxi licence, and set up the limousine service Carry Any Body.
 The name is a humorous reference to the Criminal Assets Bureau.
 He has featured in the Irish media as he has driven celebrities including Mike Tyson on their visits to Ireland.